History of self-driving cars: 2010s

-In August 2013 Nissan announced its plans to launch several driverless cars by 2020.
+Also in August 2013, Nissan announced its plans to launch several driverless cars by 2020.
 The company is building in Japan a dedicated autonomous driving proving ground, to be completed in 2014.
 Nissan installed its autonomous car technology in a Nissan Leaf electric car for demonstration purposes.
-The car was demonstrated at Nissan 360 test drive event held in California in August 2013.
-In September 2013, the Leaf fitted the prototype Advanced Driver Assistance System was granted a license plate that allows to drive it on Japanese public roads.
+The car was demonstrated at the Nissan 360 test drive event held in California in August 2013.
+In September 2013, the Leaf fitted the prototype Advanced Driver Assistance System was granted a license plate that allowed it to be driven on Japanese public roads.
 The testing car will be used by Nissan engineers to evaluate how its in-house autonomous driving software performs in the real world.
 Time spent on public roads will help refine the car's software for fully automated driving.
 The autonomous Leaf was demonstrated on public roads for the first time at a media event held in Japan in November 2013.
 The Leaf drove on the Sagami Expressway in Kanagawa prefecture, near Tokyo.
 Nissan vice chairman Toshiyuki Shiga and the prefecture's Governor, Yuji Kuroiwa, rode in the car during the test.

 Available in 2013, the 2014 Mercedes S-Class has options for autonomous steering, lane keeping, acceleration/braking, parking, accident avoidance, and driver fatigue detection, in both city traffic and highway speeds of up to 124 mi per hour.

-Released in 2013, the 2014 Infiniti Q50 uses cameras, radar and other technology to deliver various lane-keeping, collision avoidance and cruise control features.
-One reviewer remarked, "With the Q50 managing its own speed and adjusting course, I could sit back and simply watch, even on mildly curving highways, for three or more miles at a stretch," adding that he wasn't touching the steering wheel or pedals.
+Released in 2013, the 2014 Infiniti Q50 uses cameras, radar, and other technology to deliver various lane-keeping, collision avoidance and cruise control features.
+One reviewer remarked, "With the Q50 managing its speed and adjusting course, I could sit back and simply watch, even on mildly curving highways, for three or more miles at a stretch," adding that he wasn't touching the steering wheel or pedals.

-Although as of 2013, fully autonomous vehicles are not yet available to the public, many contemporary car models have features offering limited autonomous functionality.
+Although, as of 2013, fully autonomous vehicles are not yet available to the public, many contemporary car models have features offering limited autonomous functionality.
 These include adaptive cruise control, a system that monitors distances to adjacent vehicles in the same lane, adjusting the speed with the flow of traffic; lane assist, which monitors the vehicle's position in the lane, and either warns the driver when the vehicle is leaving its lane, or, less commonly, takes corrective actions; and parking assist, which assists the driver in the task of parallel parking.